 - Improved mind & body awareness through Tai Chi skills

 - improved personal stability/alignment and relaxation

-- Change people's phobic response to their conditions (read more under NLP and Hypnotherapy)
+- Change people's phobic response to their conditions (read more under NLP, CBT and mindfulness)

 Rehabilitation training programs are currently available for

 Tai Chi for Rehabilitation

 Tai Chi is a form of gentle exercise that combines deep breathing and relaxation techniques with slow, graceful movements.
 It can be carried out individually or in groups.
 Because Tai Chi is largely based on technique, it does not require great strength or flexibility.
 It has become an increasingly popular activity for people with MS and is associated with stress relief and health improvement.